xiaoniu-578fa6bff964d005/docfetcher/readme.txt

 	- output is in the "build" folder
 - build-man.py:
 	- recreates the manual
+	- output is in dist/help
 - build-website.py:
 	- recreates the website
+	- output is in dist/website
 - build-dmg.sh:
 	- builds a Mac OS X disk image
 	- must run build.py first